VenierGiacomo/Prenota-User-Mobile-App/README.md

 ## Brief repository summary
 This repository is the Mobile Application (iOS & Android) part of the project.
 This app was built with Ionic + Capacitor.
-**Native API**: Local Notifications, Push Notifications, In-app Browser, Camera, QR-CODE Scanner.
+**Native API**: Local Notifications, Push Notifications, Deep Links, Apple Pay, Google Pay In-app Browser, Camera, QR-CODE Scanner.
 It implamentes native payments gateaways like [Apple Pay](https://www.apple.com/apple-pay/) and [Google Pay](https://pay.google.com/) + all Credit Cards.
 The CSS in mainly customed made using SCSS.